Driver Accused Of Running Down 2 Boys Charged With Attempted Murder

 Additional charges include attempted murder, child abuse and driving with an expired license.

 One boy was so badly injured, his skull was fractured.
-Law enforcement said security footage from the area showed Atuno circling the cul-de-sac several times before allegedly hitting the boys.
+Law enforcement said security footage from the area showed Atuno circling the cul-de-sac several times before allegedly hitting the boys, one of whom was Josh Piazza.
 The boys were walking on the sidewalk.

 State Patrol used surveillance video from homes and schools to identify the vehicle in the incident.
 After the image was released to the public, someone reported a similar vehicle at an apartment complex.